Dave-team/Knowledge-base/Business-Intelligence/Looker.md

 - Use value format names to ensure data shows up in the right format

 **Looker organization / design**
-- Each explore should describe seperate process.
+- Each explore should describe a separate process.
 - Make sure to group explores / models that relate together.
 So Activities, Opportunities and Pipeline History are all under Salesforce
 - Restrict user thinking – create measures with filters
 - Limit the number of fields in the field picker: group measures / dimension together when they strongly relate to each other.
 E.g. use a group label Address and then within that is Town, Country, Post code etc.